gkwa/halfsl500/README.md

 ## Motivation

-When I started using [golangci-lint](https://github.com/golangci/golangci-lint), I found my code violates [WSL](https://github.com/bombsimon/wsl) suggestions.
+When I started using [golangci-lint](https://github.com/golangci/golangci-lint), I found my code violates [WSL](https://github.com/bombsimon/wsl) suggestions among others of course.

 I learned that I can't use WSL's [`--fix`](https://github.com/bombsimon/wsl/tree/c862f085c18f8560c5aa50183cb4fbb9a11656c3?tab=readme-ov-file#usage) functionality through golangci-lint.
 According to WSL's documentation, this means if I want automatic fixes for WSL's suggestions, I have to install WSL as a standalone tool.

-This suggests that while golangci-lint can identify issues through its various linters, it won't provide the auto-fix functionality that standalone linters offer.
+So maybe its best to install all the linter's myself.
+Maybe installing/maintaining them on github image using CI is better than maintainining them on my laptop.

-Therefore, it might be worth investing time to install all the linters manually instead of relying solely on golangci-lint.
+Ok, so If i want all the linters on remote github runner then I should allow the runner to update my code with all the linters's fixes.

 ## TL;DR